espressif/esp-protocols/components/asio/examples/asio_chat/README.md

     * Configure `EXAMPLE_CHAT_CLIENT_CONNECT_ADDRESS` to a string representation of the address to connect the client to.
     * Configure `EXAMPLE_CHAT_CLIENT_CONNECT_PORT` to the port number.

 * Configure Wi-Fi or Ethernet under "Example Connection Configuration" menu.
-See "Establishing Wi-Fi or Ethernet Connection" section in [examples/protocols/README.md](../../README.md) for more d    etails.

 ## Running the example in server mode